 How to Explain Cremation to a Child

 One way to ensure that your explanation provides the right level of detail is to ask your child if he has questions.
-Following your child’s lead and providing the information they are most interested to know in an age appropriate way is the best starting point to ensure that the child understands cremation.
+Following your child’s lead and providing the information they are most interested to know in an age-appropriate way is the best starting point to ensure that the child understands cremation.

-Explain that death is when the person’s spirit or soul leaves the body, and ensure the child understands that there is a difference between the body that we can see, and the spirit, which we cannot.
+Explain that death is when the person’s spirit or soul leaves the body, and ensure the child understands that there is a difference between the body that we can see and the spirit, which we cannot.
 When the spirit has gone, the body can no longer experience pain or any other feelings.

 Once the child understands about death, explaining cremation will be easier.
-Some tips to ensure your child understands the process and does not become afraid, include:
+Some tips to ensure your child understands the process and does not become afraid include:

 - Keep your explanations simple and remain calm and matter-of-fact when discussing death and cremation.

 - Avoid using words that may cause alarm.
-Instead, you may say that the body will be put in a very warm room until it turns into ashes, and explain that this is a very peaceful process.
+Instead, you may say that the body will be put in a very warm room until it turns into ashes and explain that this is a very peaceful process.

-“Grandma wanted to be cremated after she died, instead of being buried in the ground.
+“Grandma wanted to be cremated after she died instead of being buried in the ground.
 Cremation is when a body is put into a very warm room and turned into soft ashes.
-Afterwards, the ashes are put into a container called an urn that we can keep or put in a special place where we can go to remember Grandma.
-The process is very quiet and peaceful, and doesn’t hurt or scare Grandma, because her spirit isn’t in the body anymore.
+Afterward, the ashes are put into a container called an urn that we can keep or put in a special place where we can go to remember Grandma.
+The process is quiet and peaceful and doesn’t hurt or scare Grandma because her spirit isn’t in the body anymore.
 Do you have any questions you would like to ask me about that?”

 Older children, such as those in elementary school, may be ready for more detail.
 It is still important not to alarm the child; choosing your words carefully is important.
-But details about cremation will be less frightening, and they may be more curious about the reasons why a person might choose cremation over burial, such as impact on the earth.
+But details about cremation will be less frightening, and they may be more curious about the reasons why a person might choose cremation over burial, such as the impact on the earth.